StarPlayrX/XPC123/README.md

 Application A <-> XPC Service plugin
 Application B <-> Oh no!

-A & B still can't communicate:
+A & B talking to themselves:
 Application A <-> XPC Service plugin
 Application B <-> XPC Service plugin
 ```